andycroll/brightonruby.com/_misc/code-of-conduct.markdown

 All attendees, speakers, sponsors & volunteers at our conference are required to agree with the following code of conduct.
 We will enforce this code throughout the event.
 We expect all participants to help create a safe environment for everybody.

 _tl;dr: Hold yourself to the highest standards of behaviour.
-Don't be an idiot._
+Don’t be an idiot._

 #### The Quick Version

 Brighton Ruby Conference is a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We **do not** tolerate harassment of conference participants in any form, even if you think you're just 'being funny'.

 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
-Anyone violating these rules may be expelled from the conference *without a refund* at the discretion of the conference organisers. _Just don't do it._
+Anyone violating these rules may be expelled from the conference *without a refund* at the discretion of the conference organisers. _Just don’t do it._

 If you have any questions, email the organiser at [andy@goodscary.com](mailto:andy@goodscary.com)